ken-oneill/ken-oneill/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### External links for further information

-The following links have been provided to learn more about:

-- <a href="https://www.socialsecurity.gov.scot/about">Social Security Scotland</a>
-- <a href="https://www.socialsecurity.gov.scot/about/statistics">Social Security Scotland's official statistics work</a>
-- <a href="https://www.socialsecurity.gov.scot/publications/statistics">Latest statistics published by Social Security Scotland</a>
-- <a href="https://www.mygov.scot/scottish-child-payment">About the Scottish Child Payment benefit</a>
-- <a href="https://uksa.statisticsauthority.gov.uk/about-the-authority/uk-statistical-system/types-of-official-statistics/">Types of official statistics</a>
-- <a href="https://analysisfunction.civilservice.gov.uk/policy-store/national-statisticians-guidance-management-information-and-official-statistics/">What is 'management information'?</a>